[ Lymph Notes home ] [ Click to read 'Benefits of NLN Membership' ]

 • Patients with Stage 3 lymphedema are at 72 times greater risk than those at stages 1 or 2.
 [1]

-• Before your surgery, have your surgeon consult with the patient’s lymphedema therapist concerning lymphedema risks during and after the surgery.
-This would be include having the patient wear a compression garment during surgery.
-Also by arranging to have the therapist perform Manual lymph drainage (MLD) before and after the surgery.
+• Before your surgery, have your surgeon consult with your lymphedema therapist concerning lymphedema risks during and after the surgery.
+This includes having the patient wear a compression garment during surgery.

 • Identify which patients have lymphedema, or at risk of developing it.
 A pink color coded band is often used for this purpose.
 Your hospital should have a protocol and be trained to should follow it!